As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can You Find Opal in Your Backyard?

-Most of the world’s opals are found in Australia, but they can also be found in the United States.
-Here are some of the states that opal can be found:
+Most of the world’s opals are found in Australia, but can also be found in the United States.
+Here are some of the states where opal can be found:

 TIP: Cutting and polishing opals correctly brings beauty and exceptional color flash.
 Check out the step-by-step guide on how to cut and polish opals in the article below: